docs

 npx create-mc-bedrock

-The scaffolder is interactive.
+The scaffolder is interactive and the flow is linear (no source picker).
 You'll see prompts for:

 Look at what you got

-After the scaffolder finishes, the workspace looks like this (Custom source):
+After the scaffolder finishes, the workspace looks like this:

 my-addon/